 What to serve with ground beef curry

-Serve this dish with a bowl of white rice, and if you are feeling extra hungry, slices of garlic bread and a fresh green salad.
+Serve this dish with a bowl of white rice, and if you are feeling extra hungry, a cheesy garlic baguette and a fresh green salad.

 This dish will also go well with homemade vetkoek.
-I have a recipe for vetkoek with yeast, and also instant vetkoek made with 2-ingredient dough that you may like.
+I have a recipe for vetkoek with yeast, and an easy instant vetkoek recipe made with 2-ingredient dough that you may like.

 How to freeze the curry